Gayatri-7/StudentManagementSystem/README.md

    javac studentmanagement/Main.java
    java studentmanagement.Main
    ```
 ## 📜 Usage:
 After running the program, you’ll be asked to choose an option from the menu to manage student records.

-After running the program, you’ll be asked to choose an option from the menu to manage student records.

----

-This version has a bit more personality!
-Let me know if you want any other tweaks.